enovatedesign/vagrant-craft/README.md

 			'tablePrefix' => 'craft'
 		)

+2. The Nginx virtual host file assumes you are serving Craft from a folder called `public` within the root of your project, if that's not the case it can be edited in the file `/files/nginx/sites-available/default` at line 5.

-2. For performance reasons the `craft/storage/runtime` folder is excluded from the Vagrant synced folder.
+3. For performance reasons the `craft/storage/runtime` folder is excluded from the Vagrant synced folder.
 As Craft writes a lot of log entries here this has a major impact on the VM performance (particularly on Windows).
 So excluding the folder makes the site run a LOT quicker but remember you need to `vagrant ssh` onto the VM to access the `craft.log` file.

+4. In the Vagrantfile on lines 21 and 22 you may need to adjust the memory and CPU settings for the VM.

+5. Using the `precise64.box` assumes you are running a 64-bit OS.
+I haven't tried but I assume you can switch to `precise32.box` if necessary (lines 10 and 11 of the Vagrantfile).

-3. Running `vagrant destroy` is the virtual equivalent of throwing a computer out of the window so make sure you have a DB back-up first!
+6. Running `vagrant destroy` is the virtual equivalent of throwing a computer out of the window so make sure you have a DB back-up first!

 Nginx
 -----